marxin/texi2rst-generated/sphinx/cpp/the-preprocessing-language.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: directives, preprocessing directives, directive line, directive name

 .. _the-preprocessing-language:

-.. index:: directives

-.. index:: preprocessing directives

-.. index:: directive line

-.. index:: directive name

 The preprocessing language
 **************************